353words/food/README.md

 10 LIMIT 20
 ```

-Listing 12 shows the SQL query to select the top 20 business which has most violations in the last 5 years.
+Listing 12 shows the SQL query to select the top 20 businesses which have had the most violations in the last 5 years.
 On line 02 we select the business_name column and the count of it.
 On lines 05-07 we limit the records to ones that are active and the time is after 2016.
 On line 08 we group the row by the business_name, on line 09 we order the results by the number of violations and finally on line 10 we limit to 20 results.

-**Listing 13: Running**
+**Listing 13: Running the Query**

 ```
 $ sqlite3 food.db < query.sql